egeaydin1/future/README.md

 ---

-Built with ❤️ using Node.js, Express, PostgreSQL, and Claude AI
+Built with ❤️ using Node.js, Express, PostgreSQL, and OpenAI GPT-4